Extractive Explanations for Interpretable Text Ranking: Experimental Setup

 We train and validate using consistent and common experimental design.
 The neural models are trained using a pairwise max-margin loss; we consider triples $\left(q, d^+, d^- \right)$ of a query and two documents, where $d^+$ is more relevant to $q$ than $d^-$.
 The loss is computed as

 where $m$ is the margin and $R$ is the model.
 Training triples are sampled in a balanced way such that each query is represented evenly in the training set.
-We train the models using the AdamW optimizer \cite{loshchilov2017decoupled} with linear warmup during the first 1000 batches (10000 on \trecdl{}).
+We train the models using the AdamW optimizer~\cite{loshchilov2018decoupled} with linear warmup during the first 1000 batches (10000 on \trecdl{}).
 Validation is performed using MAP over the validation set to choose the best model.
-We fix a single random seed and use it for all of our experiments.
+We use a fixed random seed for all experiments.